Juliette Slaughter at Le Mans in 1978

 Josie von Neumann - raced sportscars, mostly in America, in the 1950s.
 Some of her early outings were ladies’ races in an MGTD that belonged to her father, John von Neumann.
 She also raced a Lincoln-Allard and is credited with winning ladies’ races.
 A little later, she campaigned a Ferrari 500 Mondial, which she drove in SCCA events in 1955.
 She competed in the Nassau Speed Weeks on more than one occasion.
 In 1958 and 1959 she drove a Ferrari 250 Testa Rossa Spyder Scaglietti, which was replaced by another TR in 1959.
 She was fourth in the Avandaro GP and eleventh in the LA Times GP in this car.
 She was also fourteenth and 16th in the Riverside and Vaca Valley USAC races.
 After 1959, she disappears from the scene.

 Leigh O’Brien - drove a Chevrolet Camaro in major American races in 1994, as part of an all-female O’Brien Racing team.
 She was 47th in the Daytona 24 Hours with Kat Teasdale, Tami Rae Busby, Linda Pobst and Margy Eatwell, and 42nd in the Sebring 12 Hours, with Linda Pobst and Kat Teasdale.
 Previously, she was named as a driver for Anthony Puleo in the 1993 Daytona 24 Hours, but did not make the start.
-This was despite finishing a Camaro in 16th in the Daytona tests.
+This was despite finishing 16th in a Camaro in the Daytona tests.

 Bianca Maria Piazza – raced a series of Ferraris in Italy in the 1950s.
 She drove a Ferrari 250 MM in 1953 and was 7th in the 12 Hours of Pescara with her husband, Mario.
 The Mille Miglia resulted in a DNF.
 Bianca, driving the 250 MM herself, was tenth in the Supercortemaggiore Grand Prix, but suffered an accident in the Monza Grand Prix.
 The couple had raced a different car, a 195 Inter, the year before.
 They were 16th in the Pescara race and 83rd, fourth in class, in the Mille Miglia.
 Driving solo, Bianca was third in the Coppa Europa.
 In 1954, she and Mario were 42nd in the Mille Miglia, still driving the 250 MM.
 They were sixth in their class.
 In a 166 MM, they were eleventh in the Messina 10 Hour race.

 Linda Pobst - raced in Grand-Am, including the 1994 Daytona 24 Hours and 12 Hours of Sebring, driving a Chevrolet Camaro with Leigh O'Brien, Margy Eatwell, Tammy Rae Busby and Kat Teasdale.
 They were 47th at Daytona and 42nd at Sebring.
 The car was prepared by the O’Brien team.
 She has also taken part in many SCCA and Trans-Am events since 2000.
 More recently, she has driven the CART pace car and worked as a racing instructor.
+She began her motorsport career in autocross, shortly after her marriage.

 Ingeborg Polensky - German driver of the 1950s who is best-known as Gilberte Thirion’s co-driver, in both rallies and races.
 They drove together from 1952 onwards, using Gilberte’s Porsche 356 and Ingeborg’s own Porsche, on occasion.
 They were fifth in the 1954 Tour de France together, and achieved the same result in the Tour of Belgium.
 Their last drive together resulted in an eleventh place on the 1956 Tour de France.

-Luisa Pozzoli - Italian racer of the 1950s and early 1960s who was a contemporary and rival to Maria Teresa de Filippis.
+Luisa Pozzoli - Italian racer of the 1950s and early 1960s, who was a contemporary and rival to Maria Teresa de Filippis.
 Driving a Fiat 1100, she is listed as a finisher in the 1955 Mille Miglia, having failed to finish the year before.
 In 1957, she was third in the Trofeo Vigorelli Monza, driving a Fiat-Abarth Zagato.
 In 1959, she drove another Italian car, an Osca S750, in hillclimbs, and to sixth place in the Shell Vallelunga Grand Prix.
-For a change, she drove an NSU Prinz in 1960, finishing 26th in the Coppa Ascari with Anna Maria Peduzzi.
+For a change, she drove an NSU Prinz in 1960, finishing 26th in the Coppa Ascari, with Anna Maria Peduzzi.
 Returning to Italian power, she was fifth in the Coppa Carri in a Fiat 1100.
 She was still driving the Osca in 1961, where she proved she had not lost her touch by coming third in the Coppa Sant Ambroeus.

 Martine Renier - entered Le Mans twice, in 1974 and 1976, driving a Porsche both times.
 She was thirteenth in 1974, driving with Anny-Charlotte Verney and Pierre Mauroy.
 Her second attempt gave her an 18th place, fourth in class, with Thierry Perrier and Guy de Saint-Pierre.
 In 1974 and 1975, she piloted an Alfa Romeo on the Tour de France.
 Earlier in her career, she had won the Coupe des Dames on the Tour, driving an Alpine in 1971.
 In between, co-drove on the 1973 Monte Carlo Rally for Jean-Claude Lagniez.
 She also competed in early runnings of the Paris-Dakar rally, as a motorcyclist and driver.
 She rode a Moto Guzzi in 1979, co-drove the following year in a Range Rover, and drove a VW-engined buggy in 1983.